HOW TO: Heal after restructure

 How do you relift the morale of existing employees who stay with the team after the restructure?
 They might be in a new role or the same role - but either way, we often forget to support these ‘survivor employees’ because we are so focused on those people on redeployment or retrenchment.
 If you truly want to succeed to meet your future vision (the whole point of your restructure in the first place!), you absolutely have to support these people throughout the restructure process and beyond.

-I'm Lata Hamilton, the Founder and Head Coach of Passion Pioneers.
-I'm an accredited Change Manager, NLP Practitioner, and Career Change Coach.
-And this is the final article in our 15-part Reimagine Restructures Blog Series.
+I'm Lata Hamilton, Change Leadership and Confidence expert.
+And this is the final article in my 15-part Reimagine Restructures Blog Series.

 "Survivor employees" refers to the people who actually get to retain a role or move into a new role after a restructure.
 Now, you might actually think that these people should be pretty happy!
 They kept their role or they have a fantastic new role in the new structure.
 However, what research has found is that survivor employees - the people who are left behind - can actually carry a lot of negative emotions and a lot of real crises forward into the organisation, because of the organisational change they've been through, and some of the things that they have lost.

 So today we're going to be exploring how to rebuild the morale of those employees.
 And we're going to be doing it through that lens of grief and loss.
 If you wait until the restructure's already happened, and the new structure is actually in place and bedded down to focus on the experience of your survivor employees - it's TOO LATE.
 Everybody is going through the change, and at the start of the change you might not know who are going to be the retained employees, and who are going to be the ones who go and find other opportunities.
 But what everybody can agree on is that you don't want to be bringing sad, angry, stressed, anxious people into your future vision.